How to Measure and Increase Product Engagement in 2021

 Y is the feature that people aren’t using.
 This is the anomaly you identified.

 It’s important to create a hypothesis because you now know exactly what you’re measuring.
-You can measure it before the change, and then again after the change.
+You can measure your product engagement score before the change, and then again after the change.
 You then know what impact that change had.

-Once you’ve got your baseline engagement measure, it’s time to make the improvement.
+Once you’ve measured your baseline user engagement metric, it’s time to make the improvement.

 Then it’s a matter of waiting.
 The length of time depends on the nature of the changes.
 For major changes like a complete UI overhaul, you can probably expect results fairly quickly.
 For more subtle changes, like microcopy, you might have to wait several weeks to get enough data.

-Once you feel you’ve got enough data to make a decision, you can measure engagement again.
+Once you feel you’ve got enough data to make a decision, you can measure your product engagement score again.

-Then all you need to do is compare engagement before the change with engagement after it.
+Then all you need to do is compare the user engagement before the change with the user engagement after it.

-If engagement improves, then great!
+If your engagement score improves, then great!
 You’ve done your job!

 If it doesn’t, then you have to go back to the drawing board.
 A product engagement manager’s job is never over!

-Of course, measuring product engagement is only one part of the job.
+Of course, measuring your product engagement score is only one part of the job.
 You also have to put improvements in place.

 Let’s take a look at what those improvements might look like…

-There are several techniques you can use to increase product engagement.
-Choosing the right one is largely dependent on your product, your users, and why engagement is low.
+There are several techniques you can use to increase engagement.
+Choosing the right one is largely dependent on your product, your user base, and why engagement is low.